Injury Attorneys | Restoring LivesTM

-How secure is your health care information?
-That’s a question a lot of people have been asking as more and more patient data is being stored electronically, and as more and more health insurers and others who manage patient records have seen their information systems attacked.
+How secure is your healthcare information?
+That’s a question a lot of people have been asking as more and more patient data is being stored electronically—and as more and more health insurers who manage patient records have seen their information systems attacked.

 But these gains have come with a price.
-Once someone gains illicit access to the system, it can be much easier to take records, and to take large amounts of records.
-The theft of more than 78 million patient records at Indianapolis-based Anthem was, in fact, the largest single US cybersecurity breach reported in 2015.
-Five more of the year’s “Top 10” involved medical data.
+Once someone gains illicit access to the system, it can be much easier to take records and large amounts of records.
+The theft of more than 78 million patient records at Indianapolis-based Anthem was, in fact, the largest single United States cybersecurity breach reported in 2015.

-There are two items that can be considered “the good news” when it comes to healthcare information security.
+There are two items that can be considered good news when it comes to healthcare information security.
 One is that as part of HIPAA, a law that covers electronic medical records confidentiality and accessibility, misuse of medical information is a crime.
-HIPAA penalties – fines and potential jail time – were increased a few years ago, and prosecutions are up.
+HIPAA penalties, including fines and potential jail time, were increased a few years ago, and prosecutions are up.

 The other good news is that organizations who hold large amounts of medical data, such as insurers and hospitals, have become aware of how vulnerable they are.
 It is now a priority for many of these institutions to dramatically improve data security.
 In addition to their clients’ data, their reputations and corporate stability are now on the line: Moody’s is now including the risk of cybercrime in its bond rating calculations.

 Patients should always be responsible as well: Never share medical data except with appropriate professionals, and safeguard important information such as credit card data and your social security number.

 If you or a loved one have been injured as a result of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.